 he Tunderlying principle of healthy eating & living is following a European lifestyle: Eat high-quality food in smaller portion and spend more time enjoying life.
 That is the one small change we can all start with, that would have a major impact.
 Everything that was written about healthy eating did not cover the full spectrum of healthy living.
 This triggered Ahbonbon’s inspiration in 2010.

-In 2010, Ahbonbon’s founder, Lynn Dangtu, boarded Air France departing from Los Angeles for Paris.
+In 2010, Ahbonbon’s founder, Lynn Dangtu, boarded an Air France flight departing from Los Angeles for Paris.
 While spending eleven hours inside the plane, she started playing a guessing game by identifying American vs. European passengers.
-It made her wonder and ask herself why there is such a big physical difference between the two groups.
-Growing up in Europe, she is familiar with the European lifestyle and food quality.
+It made her wonder and ask herself why there was such a big physical difference between the two groups.
+Growing up in Europe, she was familiar with the European lifestyle and food quality.
 She began analyzing and comparing the two worlds to identify the factors that cause Americans to be fat and sick.
 Her conclusion was: hidden toxins, food quality, and lifestyle.
 This triggered the idea of Ahbonbon publishing books to point out real facts and knowledge to help people live a healthier life.

 backed by scientific research

 Ahbonbon management’s extensive background in research dictates reliance on credible sources including peer-reviewed medical journals and scientific research data from Europe and the United States.
 Ahbonbon summarized important facts to save readers thousands of hours of reading details of a particular study or subject.

 Having lived in five countries and traveled the world, Dangtu has collected thousands of recipes since she was ten.
 Her hobbies include development of healthier versions of these recipes and reading about nutrition and research data on healthy living topics.